- Advanced Summer Registration

 Monmouth University expects all full-time undergraduate students to be registered for 12 to 18 credits by the end of the add/drop period.
 Failure to have a full-time credit load can jeopardize your financial aid.

-Monmouth University strongly encourages students to study abroad by offering programs in Argentina, Australia, England, Germany, Italy and Spain.
+Monmouth University strongly encourages students to study abroad by offering Monmouth curated programs.
 This is an excellent opportunity for students to globalize their education while living, learning, and traveling abroad.

 Students must meet these criteria at the time of application and immediately prior to studying abroad.
 Failure to do so will result in the student’s removal from the study abroad program.

 For additional information, please visit the Global Education Office on the first floor of the Rebecca Stafford Student Center.
-The Global Education Office may be reached by phone at 732-923-4768 or you may visit the Study Abroad Web site to obtain additional information and resources.
+The Global Education Office may be reached by phone at 732-923-4768 or by email.
+You may also visit the Study Abroad Web site to obtain additional information and resources.

 Students planning to attend a non-Monmouth University study abroad program are required to obtain permission from the Monmouth University prior to enrolling in the program.
-Students must complete the online Etrieve Form (e-FORM) “Permission to Study Abroad (non-MU Program),” which is accessible from Etrieve Central (e-FORMS) in the student portal.
+Students must first apply on the student portal and then complete the online Etrieve Form (e-FORM) “Permission to Study Abroad (non-MU Program),” which is accessible from Etrieve Central (e-FORMS) in the student portal.
 Students should review and familiarize themselves with the University policy and guidelines provided on the form and in the online University Catalog.

 The student must meet the study abroad requirements as stated above in the “STUDY ABROAD – OFFICIAL MONMOUTH PROGRAMS” section and must also receive permission in advance from the registrar, department chair, and school dean.
-Permission may be granted for free elective courses outside the major, not for core or major courses.
+Permission may be granted for free elective courses outside the major, not for major courses, except in the case of a world language course.
 Courses from two-year colleges will not be substituted for Monmouth University upper-level (300-400) courses.
-In addition, students within 32 credits of graduation are not eligible for this permission.
+In addition, students within 30 credits of graduation are not eligible for this permission.

 Please note that the non-Monmouth University study abroad program must be offered by an approved or accredited U.S. institution of higher education.
 Students are required to have the accredited U.S. institution of higher education send an official transcript to the Registrar’s Office within 90 days after completion of the authorized course(s).

-Students anticipating using the summer break to attend another institution and transfer credits to Monmouth must complete a “Permission to Take Courses at Another Institution” or “Summer Permission” Etrieve Form (e-FORM) available from the Monmouth University Portal, myMU and the WebAdvisor menu.
+Students anticipating using the summer break to attend another institution and transfer credits to Monmouth must complete a “Permission to Take Courses at Another Institution” or “Summer Permission” Etrieve Form (e-FORM) available from the Monmouth University Portal, myMU/Forms/Etrieve Central Forms – (e-FORMS).
 Credits and “T” grades will be posted for approved courses in which the student earned a “C” grade or better.

 The completed Etrieve Form (e-FORM) must be submitted to the Registrar’s Office and approved before the summer class begins.
 Forms submitted late will not be processed.
 It is the student’s responsibility to have the other institution provide an official transcript to the Registrar’s Office within 90 days of the conclusion of the course(s).

 Undergraduates should refer to their curriculum charts for specific general education requirements.
-“COURSE TYPE CODES” identify course sections that fulfill certain requirements.
-Please note that the “COURSE TYPE CODES” appear with the appropriate course listing using WebAdvisor, “Sections Offered by Term.”
-For current information on writing intensive (WT) courses, check the online schedule.
+“Course Type Codes” identify course sections that fulfill certain requirements.
+Please note that the “Course Type Codes” appear with the appropriate course listing using Colleague Self-Service, Student Planning.

 More information is available in the Monmouth University Undergraduate Catalog.